 Rule 13h-1 defines a Large Trader as a person whose transactions in National Market Securities (NMS) equal or exceed 2 million shares or $20 million during any calendar day, or 20 million shares or $200 million during any calendar month.
 The Rule also applies to persons who exercise investment discretion over trading in NMS securities.

 When a firm is just starting out, it’s not going to be a Large Trader by SEC definition.
-But when a firm grows to 1,000 to 1,500 clients, there’s a good chance -particularly if you’re running models – that you’re trading volume could increase enough to trigger the need for Form 13H.
+But when a firm grows to 1,000 to 1,500 clients, there’s a good chance -particularly if you’re running models – that your trading volume could increase enough to trigger the need for Form 13H.

-One of the biggest ideas behind the Form 13H Risk Alert is to understand that this requirement exists, and that it should be a part of your annual review testing.
+One of the biggest ideas behind the Form 13H Risk Alert is to understand that this requirement exists and that it should be a part of your annual review testing.
 You should make a periodic review and assessment to determine if you need to file it.
 A regular review of your trade logs is essential.

 To comply with Rule 13h-1, broker-dealers must maintain records for all transactions “effected directly or indirectly by or through (i) an account such broker-dealer carries for a Large Trader or an Unidentified Large Trader or (ii) if the broker-dealer is a Large Trader, any proprietary or other account over which such broker-dealer exercises investment discretion.”
 The Rule also requires that upon request of the Commission, broker-dealers report certain Large Trader information using the Electronic Blue Sheets infrastructure.